Helicopter Frost Protection

 Information for Winegrowers

 - Talk to your neighbours before the frost season.
 Discuss any concerns involving noise or safety early on.
-Provide them with a number to contact you on (if they don’t already have it) and encourage them to talk to you before they contact the Council or the Civil Aviation Authority.
+Provide them with a number to contact you on (if they don’t already have it) and encourage them to talk to you before they contact the local Council or the Civil Aviation Authority.

 - If possible, give neighbours likely to be affected as much warning as possible once it has been determined that the likelihood of frost is high.